triton-inference-server/model_analyzer/docs/config_search.md

 - Summary/Detailed reports do not include the new metrics

-LLMs can be optimized using either Quick or Brute search mode by setting `--model-type LLM`.
+In order to profile LLMs you must tell MA that the model type is LLM by setting `--model-type LLM` in the CLI/config file.
 You can specify CLI options to the GenAI-Perf tool using `genai_perf_flags`.
 See the [GenAI-Perf CLI](https://github.com/triton-inference-server/client/blob/main/src/c%2B%2B/perf_analyzer/genai-perf/README.md#cli) documentation for a list of the flags that can be specified.

+LLMs can be optimized using either Quick or Brute search mode.

 _An example model analyzer YAML config for a LLM:_